Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ### Level 5: Extra Attack

-You can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 In addition, you can cast one of your cantrip that has the casting time of an action in place of those attack.